 In addition to anti-malware programs, Zemana also has an anti-keylogger system.
 This program runs constantly, tracks your activity, and scans your downloads.
 It also runs regular system scans to check for malicious activity.
 In addition, Zemana has an encryption feature for when you transmit data online, a malware scanner, and ransomware protection.
 It has more functions then SpyScanner, though it can’t detect nearly as many keyloggers as SpyScanner.
 Zemana is currently only available to Windows users.

 If anti-keylogging programs can’t remove the keyloggers, try an anti-rootkit program.
 Malwarebytes Anti-Rootkit is an excellent free program that scans your entire operating system for keyloggers and the rootkit viruses used to install them.
 You need to command the program to perform these scans as they do not run constantly.
 If you opt to run a full scan, the program will perform a system reboot as well.
 The Anti-Rootkit program is only available for Windows.
+Malwarebytes offers more anti-malware solutions, as you can read about in our full antivirus review here.

 Kaspersky Security Scan